 Services accounted for a smaller share of economic output in the enlargement countries than in the EU

-The relative importance of services to the enlargement economies rose between 2006 and 2016 in six of the enlargement countries, the exception being the former Yugoslav Republic of Macedonia.
-The biggest increases in percentage point terms were recorded in Montenegro and Albania, as the share of services rose by more than 3.0 percentage points.
+The relative importance of services to the enlargement economies rose between 2007 and 2017 in five of the enlargement countries, the exceptions being North Macedonia and Turkey.
+The biggest increases in percentage point terms were recorded in Albania (3.2 points), Montenegro and Serbia (both up 2.7 points).

 Source data for tables and graphs

 Data for the enlargement countries are collected for a wide range of indicators each year through a questionnaire that is sent by Eurostat to partner countries which have either the status of being candidate countries or potential candidates.
 A network of contacts in each country has been established for updating these questionnaires, generally within the national statistical offices, but potentially including representatives of other data-producing organisations (for example, central banks or government ministries).
 The statistics collected in this annual exercise are available free-of-charge on Eurostat’s website, together with a wide range of other socio-economic indicators collected as part of this initiative.
 Note that in 2016, it was decided to stop collecting national accounts data using the questionnaires, instead relying on information that was collected by Eurostat’s unit responsible for national accounts.
 Alongside Eurostat’s regular collection of national accounts data from EU Member States and EFTA countries, the enlargement countries provide national accounts data directly to Eurostat and these data have been used in this article.
 These statistics are also available free-of-charge on Eurostat’s website.

 The European system of national and regional accounts (ESA) provides the methodology for national accounts in the EU.
 Data for the EU-28 and the enlargement countries were compiled under ESA 2010, which is fully consistent with worldwide guidelines for national accounts, namely, the United Nations’ system of national accounts (the 2008 SNA).